 - Annalena Baerbock, Chairwoman of Bündnis 90/Die Grünen, Germany

-- Miłka Stępień, urban activist, Polish Green Party, Konin, Poland
+- Miłka Stępień, Member of National Council, Polish Green Party, Konin, Poland

-- Patryk Białas, Director of Innovation and Competence Centre in EURO-CENTRUM Science and Technology Park and President of BoMiasto Association, Katowice
+- Patryk Białas, Director of Innovation and Competence Centre in EURO-CENTRUM Science and Technology Park and President of BoMiasto Association, local councillor in Katowice

 (in conjunction with the project partners of GEF’s transnational project Strengthening Climate Targets, Creating Local Climate Jobs)